-To test the hypothesis that outgroup existential threat would mediate the impact of fusion with Trump on support for authoritarian actions, we computed mediation models using the mediation R package (Imai et al., 2010).
+Fusion with Trump, outgroup existential threat, and support for authoritarian actions the mediation R package (Imai et al., 2010).
 We employed bias-corrected and accelerated bootstrapped confidence intervals.
 To strengthen our (admittedly modest) claims of causality, we controlled for baseline values of the mediator and outcome variables (VanderWeele, 2015).
 We used fusion with leader during Wave 1 as the predictor, outgroup existential threat during Wave 2 as the mediator, and support for authoritarian actions during Wave 3 as the outcome.
-We included all participants but examined the interaction of our predictors with fusion with leader separately for Biden and trump supporters.
+We included all participants but examined the interaction of our predictors with fusion with leader separately for Biden and Trump supporters.
 Figure 3 displays the effects of fusion with Trump.
-The analysis revealed a positive and statistically significant indirect effect of fusion with Trump through perceived outgroup threat on support for authoritarian actions (IE=.008, 95% CI [.001, .020, p=.044).
+The analysis revealed a positive and statistically significant indirect effect of fusion with Trump through perceived outgroup threat on support for authoritarian actions (IE = .008, 95% CI [.001, .020], p = .044).
 This estimate suggests 8% of the total effect of fusion is mediated by outgroup threat.
 This hints at a causal process in which strongly fused partisans became sensitized to the threat posed by the other party and responded by supporting authoritarian actions.